-ABB leadership congratulates NBR chairman on reappointment
+ABB leadership congratulates NBR Chairman on reappointment

-ABB Secretary General and Managing Director & CEO of Prime Bank PLC Hassan O Rashid attended the meeting.
+ABB Secretary General and Managing Director & CEO of Prime Bank PLC Hassan O. Rashid attended the meeting on February 6, 2024.

 ABB leaders also discussed the tax regime in the banking sector with him and shared ABB's recommendations.